 7. Solomon's Seal – The Elegant Archer

-8. Foamy Bells (Heucherella) – The Perfect Hybrid
+8. Foamy Bells (Heucherella) – The Ideal Hybrid

-9. Japanese Forest Grass – The Texture Maker
+9. Japanese Forest Grass – Your Go-To Grass for Texture

 10. Brunnera macrophylla 'Jack Frost' – The Silver Stunner